backgammon-java-ai/backg_java2012/README.txt

 ...History
+2012 Feb 9: Board UI shows whose move it is!
+Human can't come in from bar, and AI has to be brought in from bar manually.

 2012 Feb 1: compiles, computer makes its own partial moves (user has to press "Computer Move" button twice (or 4 times for doubles), dumb AI is still taking first possible move.
 If the first possible move is attempt to bear off (and other